Eniark/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction

 An end-to-end machine learning project for predicting the presence of heart disease using clinical data.
-The project covers data exploration, statistical analysis, feature evaluation, model training, hyperparameter tuning, and deployment through a Flask web application.
+The project involves data exploration, statistical analysis, feature evaluation, model selection and training, hyperparameter tuning and deployment through a Flask web application.

 ## Highlights